 They’ve also changed my life.

-A book is something tangible you can point to as a repository of your knowledge.
+A book is something tangible you can point to as a repository of your knowledge, whether they’re self-published or traditionally published.
 Unlike a series of blog posts, a book is organized and works as a cohesive unit.
 People take books more seriously than almost any other form of writing.

 Being a book author gives you a level of credibility like almost nothing else.